 EXPLORE THIS STORY

-US-IRAN MILITARY ESCALATION: SUNKEN SHIPS, AIRSTRIKES AND GEOPOLITICAL STAKES
+US-IRAN MILITARY ESCALATION: SUNKEN SHIPS, AIR STRIKES AND GEOPOLITICAL STAKES

 Dominant angle identified — does not reflect unanimity of this country’s media

-Constrained Atlanticism: tempered criticism of Washington by NATO obligations
+Constrained Atlanticism: criticism of Washington tempered by NATO obligations

-Mediterranean Europeanism: prioritization of South European issues
+Mediterranean Europeanism: prioritisation of southern European concerns

 Akrotiri, a ghost town in Cyprus due to the threat of war in the Middle East